How to Prevent Water Seepage Through Basement Floors

 Ensure Proper Grading Around Your Home

-The ground surrounding your home should slope away from the foundation so that rainwater naturally drains outward instead of pooling near the basement walls.
+The ground surrounding your home should slope away from the foundation so rainwater drains outward instead of pooling near basement walls.
+As a practical check, water should move away from the house during rain instead of sitting against the foundation after the storm passes.

 Proper grading helps: